wwoo/tf_face/README.md

 checkpoint  export.data-00000-of-00001  export.index  export.meta
 $>
 ```

+## Training Results
-The model can be trained to at least 75% to 80% validation (classification) accuracy using 336 validation samples.
-Beyond 75% validation accuracy, you might find that cross entropy error will begin to increase and fluctuate with only marginal increases in classification accuracy.
+The model can be trained to at least 75% validation accuracy with 48 classes (face categories), using 4416 training and 336 validation samples.
+80% validation accuracy was the highest achieved using the default hyperparameters in the code.

+Beyond 75% validation accuracy, you will likely find that further training will cause the average validation cross entropy loss to increase, indicating the presence of overfitting.
+Training loss will also start to bounce back and forth to ~zero, perhaps indicating a high learning rate and/or fluctuation around the minimum.

 ## Prediction Quickstart (local)